 The A750 and A580 drop the Xe Core count down to 24 and 16 respectively, with narrower 192-bit and 128-bit memory busses too.
 The A380 and A310 meanwhile squeeze this down further to 8 and 4 Xe Cores for the more affordable end of the spectrum.

 While we were initially excited about Intel joining the graphics card fray, the longer it takes to get cards actually out to market, the less stoked we become.
-For one, graphics card pricing is slowly getting back to MSRP level (opens in new tab)s, and secondly, the next-generation offerings from AMD and Nvidia are due in the second half of the year, with the latest rumours promising Nvidia's 4000-series GPUs as early as July (opens in new tab).
+For one, graphics card pricing is slowly getting back to MSRP levels, and secondly, the next-generation offerings from AMD and Nvidia are due in the second half of the year, with the latest rumours promising Nvidia's 4000-series GPUs as early as July.
 That's potentially before we see Intel's Arc Alchemist GPUs, at least outside of China.